Easy3D 2.6.1

 int y,

-Reads the color at pixel (x, y) from the color render buffer attached to color attachment index.
-Returns false if the color attachment index does not exist.
+Reads the color at the given pixel coordinates from the color render buffer attached to color attachment at the given index.

 Note